tuxmouraille/checkfile/README.md

 checkfile
 =========

-Command line file check, support multihash algorithm.
+Command line file checker, support multihash algorithm.

+checkfile is a command line script to check file integrity, it supports many hash algorithm, and autodetect algorithm used for the generated hash.